LukasWoodtli/WebPage/pelican/content/object_databases.md

     - data is paged into memory from cache if not in *PSR* or fetched from server if not in cache
 - Address translation
     - done when data is fetched into cache
-    - retranslation can occur (when *PSR* gets full)
+    - re-translation can occur (when *PSR* gets full)
     - trade-off
-        - nice to have the ability to use direct SW pointes
+        - nice to have the ability to use direct SW pointers
         - translating pointers has scalability implications

 ## Server Side Components